deodu/deodu.github.io/_pages/about.md

 Research
 ------
-My rearch focuses on the understanding of basic cell biology underlying the biogenesis of exosomes.
-Specifically, I focused on
-(1) The exocytic factors that turns MVEs (multivesicular endosomes) to secretory organelles as exosomes.
+My rearch aims for the understanding of basic cell biology underlying the biogenesis of exosomes.
+Specifically, I focus on (1) The exocytic factors that turns MVEs (multivesicular endosomes) to secretory organelles as exosomes.
 This has been listed as a key questions in the field of extracellular vesicle [Box1 Qline3 & 4](https://www.nature.com/articles/s41580-022-00460-3).
 We proposed a mechanism that the subpopulations of MVEs [switch their phosphoinositides](https://www.nature.com/articles/s41467-023-42661-0) to recruit exocytic factors such as Rabs and exocysts.

 ![Exosometrafficking model](/images/exosometrafficking.png)